alchrabas/pyslate/docs/user-guide.rst

     file_removal => Do ye want to scuttle a file "%{file_name}"?

-Example is easy to guess, so let's go on.
+Example is easy to guess...

 .. admonition:: English Example
     :class: Note